 The rebate will be equal to 50 per cent of the rent reduction, capped at $1,300 per quarter (around $100 per week), for up to six months.
 This will provide rental relief to impacted tenants of up to $200 per week.

-The government will automatically freeze all 2020-21 vehicle registration, parking and public transport fee increases at the current 2019-20 levels.
+All 2020-21 vehicle registration, parking and public transport fee increases at the current levels.

 Household utilities and concessions